xavierjefferson/Hangfire.Dashboard.Authorization/README.md

     {
         AuthorizationFilters = new []
         {
-            new AuthorizationFilter { Users = "admin, superuser", Roles = "advanced" },
+            new UserAndRoleAuthorizationFilter { Users = "admin, superuser", Roles = "advanced" },
             new ClaimsBasedAuthorizationFilter("name", "value")
         }
     };
+	//replace with proper dashboard init code
-    app.UseHangfireDashboard("/hangfire", options);
+    app.UseSysInfoDashboard("/sysinfo", options);
 }
 ```

 ## Basic authentication

- *Note:* If you are using basic authentication together with OWIN security, configure Hangfire *BEFORE* OWIN security configuration.
+ *Note:* If you are using basic authentication together with OWIN security, configure the dashboard *BEFORE* OWIN security configuration.

 Please, keep in mind, if you have no SSL-based instance for your web application you have to disable `SslRedirect` and `RequireSsl` options (it's enabled by default for security reasons).
 Otherwise you will have dead redirect.